Ambrozy/weather-widget/readme.md

       current state.
 3. **Accessibility**.
     - Support screen readers, markup with ARIA labels.
-    - Navigate the app using a keyboard (left-right scrolling for hourly forecast, up-down scrolling for 10-day forecast).
+    - Navigate the app using a keyboard (up-down - vertical scrolling).
     - Scroll area covers entire content, not just scrollbar.
     - Using of contrast colors.
 4. **API limitation**.